What is surcharge land tax?

 We can help you to avoid the surcharge by amending your trust deed to exclude foreign beneficiaries for just $900 + GST.
 We know that you might be worried about amending your trust deed.
 Rest assured that we are trust and tax experts.
 Our tailored documents minimise the risk of you experiencing any unexpected consequences as a result of the changes to your deed.

-If you fail to confirm changes to your trust with Revenue NSW by 31 December, your discretionary trust may be assessed as a foreign trust and be liable for surcharge land tax – a liability that would be applicable to both future and prior year land holdings.
+If you fail to confirm changes to your trust with Revenue NSW by midnight 31 December 2020, your discretionary trust may be assessed as a foreign trust and be liable for surcharge land tax – a liability that would be applicable to both future and prior year land holdings.